ibm-cloud-docs/codeengine/getting-started.md

 ## Creating your first {{site.data.keyword.codeengineshort}} app
 {: #kn-hello}

-Create your first {{site.data.keyword.codeengineshort}} app by using the [`Hello World`](https://hub.docker.com/r/ibmcom/helloworld) image in Docker Hub.
+Create your first {{site.data.keyword.codeengineshort}} app by using the [`Hello`](https://hub.docker.com/r/ibmcom/hello) image in Docker Hub.
 When you send a request to your sample app, the app reads the environment variable `TARGET` and prints `"Hello ${TARGET}!"`.
 If this environment variable is empty, `"Hello World!"` is returned.
 {: shortdesc}

 1. Access [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external}.
 2. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 3. After your project is created and the project is in `Active` status, you can create a {{site.data.keyword.codeengineshort}} application.
 Click the name of your project to open your project component page.
 4. From the Components page for your project, click **Application** to open the Create Application page.
-5. Enter a name for the application and specify `ibmcom/helloworld` for container image.
+5. Enter a name for the application and specify `ibmcom/hello` for container image.
 Use a name for your application that is unique within the project.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
 6. Click **Deploy**.
 7. After the application status changes to **Ready**, you can test the application by clicking **Test application**.
 To see the running application, click **Application URL**.